-The additional Remote 2T sensors must be properly addressed in order to be used in this calculation.
-The standard addressing of these sensors differs from that of the 10 additional remote 2T sensors Vertiv[TM] Liebert[®] iCOM also supports.
-The end-user shall have the ability to determine which of the connected sensors may be included/excluded in the Supply Sensor Aggregation calculation via the toggle shown in the image above.
+The additional wired 2T or T/H sensors must be properly addressed in order to be used in the main sensor aggregation calculations.
+The standard addressing of these sensors differs from that of the main sensor aggregation calculations Vertiv[TM] Liebert® iCOM[TM] also supports.
+The end-user shall have the ability to determine which of the connected sensors may be included/excluded in the supply or return Sensor Aggregation calculations that are supported by the Main Sensor Aggregation feature via the toggle shown in the image above.
 End-users will also the capability of calibrating each sensor.

-The information below represents the CANbus addressing of the additional remote sensors which shall be used for Supply Sensor Aggregation calculation:
+The information below represents the CANbus addressing of the additional wired sensors which shall be used for Main Sensor Aggregation calculation: